tigershark859-max/NanakoRoute/README.md

 ## Goal

-Implement an alternate story route in which Nanako can awaken to her Persona and become a playable party member after if certain conditions are met.
+Implement an alternate story route in which Nanako can awaken to her Persona and become a playable party member if certain conditions are met.

 ## Current Status